diovisgood/diovisgood.github.io/_posts/2019-03-25-get-yourself-goal-or-fade-away.md

 ---
+date: 2019-03-25
 title: "Get yourself a goal in life or fade away"
-date: 2019-03-25
+excerpt: "At first I explain that most of the people do not have a goal in life, and it is OK.
+But then I suggest that having some goal has its advantages."
 category: life
 tags: goal wine
 ---